 Setup Guides

 Practical setup guides for Agent Tracer.
-If you want to understand how the code is organised instead of how to install it, go to the codebase wiki.
+If you want to understand how the runtime and API contracts instead of how to install it, use the reference pages below.

 Minimal setup path